South Dakota Nursing Programs and Degrees Guide

 Mount Marty College

 Student Review: “My experience at the SDSU Accelerated Nursing program was great.
 I chose the program because it was still accepting applications last minute when I had missed deadlines at other programs.
 After applying, I realized that I would be moving over 1700 miles away for nursing school.
 What really got me was the fact that this program is only 11 months.
-It is labeled as a 12 month program but we started January 5 and graduated December 10.
+It is labeled as a 12-month program but we started January 5 and graduated December 10.
 That is moving at an incredible speed.
 After a month of the program, I knew I loved it.
-There are two main staff members that are instructors for the majority of your nursing theory and skill based classes.
+There are two main staff members that are instructors for the majority of your nursing theory and skill-based classes.
 What’s great about them is that they still know what they are doing.
-Even while being full time instructors, they are ICU and ER nurses still practicing.
-For specialty classes like OB or Psych, nurses from that field are brought in to teach giving you great insight with what they deal with daily.
-The program flies by and you find yourself taking boards with information that is only a year old at the very oldest, much better than a traditional four year program.
+Even while being full-time instructors, they are ICU and ER nurses still practicing.
+For specialty classes like OB or Psych, nurses from that field are brought in to teach giving you great insight into what they deal with daily.
+The program flies by and you find yourself taking boards with information that is only a year old at the very oldest, much better than a traditional four-year program.
 It’s more than I could ask for and I feel lucky to have spent my time there.” – Student at South Dakota State University

-My time at SDSU for their Accelerated Nursing program was fantastic.
+Student Review: “My time at SDSU for their Accelerated Nursing program was fantastic.
 On the first day, you look forward and think about how much further you have to go.
 Only 11 months later you are looking at graduation and thinking about how much you’ve done in such a short time.
 While it seems daunting at first, the best part about the program is that the instructors actually want you to succeed and are personable.
-I found myself several times texting an instructor asking for advice, not only on class related projects but also once I began looking for a job.
-This was actually the easiest part about the program.
-In my fourth semester I applied to my dream hospital, a huge level 1 trauma center.
+I found myself several times texting an instructor asking for advice, not only on class-related projects but also once I began looking for a job.
+This was actually the easiest part of the program.
+In my fourth semester, I applied to my dream hospital, a huge level 1 trauma center.
 Not even being done with my program yet I got a call back for an interview two days later.
 Three days after my interview I had a position locked in for 4 days after I graduated working on a temporary license.
 The program has led me to where I am today and prepared me for anything ahead.
 New jobs, grad school, or whatever it may be, I know my year at SDSU has made me prepared.” – Student at South Dakota State University

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/